lovedota/react-redux-saga-lazy-load/README.md

 - This Repo is for building a Lazy Load Template for SPA
 - This Repo is using React, Redux, React-Router, Redux-Saga, TypeScript
+- This Repo builds a NYTimes News Feeds App which has: InfiniteScroll, BootStrap

 ### Architecture